THE PRIME MINSITER PROMISED A NEW LAW TO GIVE CITIZENS A VOICE THROUGH CHARITIES THEY SUPPORT…HE HAS NOT DELIVERED

 Canadians deserve better.
 Ambiguous laws should not be tools for silencing Canadians’ voices.
 A new law is required.
 Many other countries around the world have modernized their charitable laws to protect free speech.
 It’s time for Canada to do the same.
 Tell the federal government to keep its promise to create a new law to protect Canadians’ right to be heard through the charities they support.Send a letter

-As of December 14, 2016, over 24,000 Canadians have submitted letters urging the federal government to reform our laws to end restrictions on charities’ free speech and their ability to work to improve the lives of Canadians.
+By December 14, 2016, over 24,000 Canadians submitted letters urging the federal government to reform our laws to end restrictions on charities’ free speech and their ability to work to improve the lives of Canadians.
 In addition to these letters, hundreds of charities and non-profits from a wide variety of sectors made formal written submissions and participated in Canada-wide, in-person consultations held by the Canada Revenue Agency.
 There was a strong consensus at these consultations that legal reform is urgently required.
-Now, an expert panel is reviewing the submissions and will make a report to the Minister of National Revenue by the end of March, 2017.
+As a result of this input, an expert panel submitted a report in March 2017 to the Minister of National Revenue calling for action to fix the broken system.

 The ability of Canadians to engage in important debates about social justice, liberty, poverty and the environment depends on charities providing an avenue for their ideas and magnifying their voices.
 Send a letter urging the federal government to reform our broken charity laws.